blawson69/LootGenerator/README.md

 !loot --export
 ```

-Note: If you wish to reset the database to start another campaign and you have customized these tables, you can skip the [`--setup` command](#--setup) and simply re-import data from these tables.
+Note: If you wish to reset the database to start another campaign and you have customized any of the tables, you can skip the [`--setup` command](#--setup) and simply re-import data from those tables.